Property Owner and Manager Obligations

-All electrical work on the properties you manage must meet the Ontario Electrical Safety Code.
+Regardless of building type, all electrical work on properties must meet the Ontario Electrical Safety Code.
 This includes filing notifications with ESA before or within 48 hours of the electrical work starting.
-Notifications and ESA review of the work are almost always required even if you have an electrician on staff.
+Notifications and ESA review of the work are almost always required, even if you have an electrician on staff.

-Not following the law could put property managers at risk.
+Not following the law could put Property Owners and Managers at risk.
 You might have insurance claims denied.
-You risk charges under the Electricity Act.
+You risk penalties or charges under the Electricity Act.
 You also compromise the safety of tenants and visitors in the building.

 On this page: